dpawlows/Foundations-of-Scientific-Computing/lessons/L5/latex.rst

 ------------------------------

-Maybe even better, there are several websites that allow you to run Latex Math Mode from the browser, and I recommend going that direction for now as installing a full Latex distribution is more than we need at this point.
+Maybe even better, there are several websites that allow you to run Latex math mode from the browser, and I recommend going in that direction for now as installing a full Latex distribution is more than we need at this point.
 To get started, head over to `<https://www.latex4technics.com/>`_ which does everything we need it to.